anitguru/hugo/content/en/blog/chatgpt3.md

 ---

 ## Preface
 Welcome back to our exploration of ChatGPT and its artistic capabilities.
 If you've been following our journey from [the previous articles](http://welcomerain.pub/en/blog/chatgpt2/), *[thank you](https://welcomerain.pub/en/blog/friend-of-medium/)* for your continued interest.
-Today, we compare the artistic outputs of OpenAI's DALL-E and Midjourney, illuminating the unique nuances of each platform.
+Today, we compare the creative outputs of OpenAI's DALL-E and Midjourney, illuminating the unique nuances of each platform.

 In the [last article](https://medium.com/welcome-rain/opening-pandoras-box-chatgpt-friend-or-foe-part-2-the-secret-of-pandora-s-box-60a8b2a7d471), we shared the stunning images created by DALL-E, which captured the essence of our generated story.
 We present a side-by-side comparison with Midjourney's interpretations of the same prompt.